Skip to content

 • Linking containers

-• Properly publishing a container using a dynamic proxy
+• Properly publishing a service running in a container using a dynamic proxy

 Debugging containers